strawDI/strawDI.github.io/README.md

 ## Introduction
-This page is the official website of the Strawberry Digital Images (StrawDI) data set, which contains 8000 images of strawberries taken in different plantations in the province of Huelva, Spain.
-The images were taken throughout the strawberry harvesting period under different conditions of brightness, angle and distance.
+This page is the official website of the Strawberry Digital Images (StrawDI) data set, which contains 8000 images of strawberries, taken from 20 plantations, within an approximate area of 150 hectares, in the province of Huelva, Spain.
+The plantations were not changed in any way for the experiment and the images were taken from real production conditions during a full picking campaign (from mid-December to early May 2019).

 The capture device used was a Samsung Galaxy S7 Edge smartphone attached to an extendable arm.
-The images have a 4032 x 3024 resolution and are stored in JPEG format.
+In order to build a data set close to the target application, the images were taken under different conditions of brightness, at a distance of approximately 20 cm from the ridge, at about 35 +-10 cm height and an approximate angle of 25 +-10º.
+The images have a 4032x3024 resolution and are stored in a JPEG format.

 ### Contributors
 - [Isaac Pérez*](mailto:isaac.perez@dci.uhu.es)